mingyangyi/mingyangyi.github.io/_pages/about.md

 I am a researcher at AI Theory Group of Huawei Noah's Ark Lab.
 I obtained my Ph.D. degree in Probability and Mathematical Statistics from Academy of Mathematics and Systems Science, Chinese Academy of Sciences in 2022, under the supervision of Prof. [Zhi-Ming Ma] (http://homepage.amss.ac.cn/research/homePage/8eb59241e2e74d828fb84eec0efadba5/myHomePage.html).
 Before that, I received my Bachelor's Degree in Math from Central China Normal University in 2017.

-__Hiring__ I am looking for research interns in Huawei Noah's Ark Lab with strong machine learning and mathematical background.
+__Hiring__: I am looking for research interns in Huawei Noah's Ark Lab with strong machine learning and mathematical background.
 Please drop me an [email] (yimingyang2@huawei.com) if you are interested in machine learning theory, optimization, or generative model.
 Base: Beijing.

 Research Interests
 ======